 “Recent court rulings have threatened the very fabric and foundation of our culture and faith.
 The Ten Commandments, which have served as the moral foundation and anchor of our great country, are systematically being removed from public places.
 Public displays of the Ten Commandments have been a powerful visual testimony to the fact that the United States of America is “one nation under God.”
 Their removal from public places shows that those with a secular humanist agenda are intent on destroying the moral heritage of our nation.

 Those who care about traditional values cannot passively sit by and watch the removal of the very principles that made this country great.
 The Ten Commandments are the heart of all moral code and must be restored to the heart of our society.

 We are inviting all Christians, churches, synagogues, ministry leaders, religious bookstores and everyone who is interested in preserving traditional values to join us in a national and global movement to restore the Word of God to our nation.”

 Christians should promote the Ten Commandments as God’s perfect standard of morality, but they should do it through love, not force.
 Jesus said, “If you love Me, keep my commandments” (John 14:15).
-Jesus wants to write His law in our heart by the work of His grace (Hebrews 10:15, 16) and not by force.
+Jesus wants to write His law in our heart by the work of His grace (Hebrews 10:15, 16) and not by force through civil laws.

-Second: the Ten Commandments Commission has officially designated Sunday, May 7, 2006 as Ten Commandments Day.
+the Ten Commandments Commission has officially designated Sunday, May 7, 2006 as Ten Commandments Day.
 However, if you read the Ten Commandments as they were written by God Himself, you will find that the fourth commandment plainly states, “the seventh day is the Sabbath of the Lord” (Exodus 20:10) and the seventh day is Saturday, not Sunday according to world calendars and encyclopedias.
-The energy of the Ten Commandments Day Commission should be bent on raising awareness about God’s holy day of worship being Saturday rather than Sunday.
+The aim of the Ten Commandments Day Commission should be geared to raise awareness about God’s holy day of worship being Saturday rather than Sunday.

 In His service,